-The state constitution at article 11, section 11 grants cities and counties the police power authority to protect the public health, safety and welfare.
+Article 11, section 11 of the Washington State constitution grants cities and counties the police power authority to protect the public health, safety, and welfare.
 Pursuant to that authority, a city or county may regulate the use of property.
 They may regulate property for purposes such as abating nuisances, enforcing building and health codes, zoning and planning, and environmental protection.
 However, both federal and state courts have recognized that government regulation can go "too far" so as to have the same effect on a property owner as if the government had actually physically appropriated the land.
 The U.S. Supreme Court first recognized such regulatory takings in 1922.
 See Pennsylvania Coal Co. v.
-Mahon, 260 U.S. 393 (1922):
+Mahon (1922).

-In Washington State, the courts have also used a "substantive due process" test to analyze the burdens imposed by land use regulations.
-Both the federal and state constitutions provide due process protections through the Fourteenth Amendment and article 1, section 3 respectively.
-Substantive due process basically requires that a land use regulation be imposed reasonably and fairly.
-Under this test, a regulation must not only have a legitimate public purpose, but it must also use means that are reasonably necessary to achieve that purpose and that do not impose an unfair burden on affected property owners.
-So, under Washington law, a land use regulation may be challenged either as an unconstitutional taking or as a violation of substantive due process, or both.
+So, under Washington law, a regulation may be challenged either as an unconstitutional taking or as a violation of substantive due process, or both.
 A regulation is a taking if it violates the constitutional requirement of compensation when private property is taken for a public use, while a substantive due process violation occurs when a regulation exceeds the constitutionally permissible scope of the police power.
-Unlike the remedy for a takings, the remedy for a substantive due process violation is invalidation of the regulation.
+Unlike the remedy of compensation for a takings, the remedy for a substantive due process violation is invalidation of the regulation.

 Statutes and Constitutional Provisions